Daph1986/mamamaki/README.md

 1. [ColorSpace](https://mycolor.space/gradient3?ori=to+right+top&hex=%23FEFFFA&hex2=%23E9E1C7&hex3=%23A0C7D7&submit=submit) to create the gradient background with CSS.
 2. [Code Institute LMS Backend Development Task Manager Miniproject](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DCP101+2017_T3/courseware/9e2f12f5584e48acb3c29e9b0d7cc4fe/054c3813e82e4195b5a4d8cd8a99ebaa/) this was used as the basis of the code and then modified to make it my own site.

+3. [Stack Overflow](https://stackoverflow.com/questions/16841323/making-gradient-background-fill-page-with-css/16841457) to prevent the background from repeating and without having to use a fixed height value with px.

 <!-- 1.
 [Autoprefixer CSS](https://autoprefixer.github.io/) to optimize the use of vendor extensions in the CSS code.
 2. Adding the defer attribute to the script files in html was a tip given by my mentor Narender, this ensures that the script files are executed when the page has finished loading.
 3. [Codegrepper](https://www.codegrepper.com/code-examples/javascript/getting+value+from+radio+button+javascript) for getting the value of the checked radio buttons instead of using for loops.